 The purpose of your resume is to provide an overview of your professional background.

 Resumes are an outline of your professional qualifications and corporate background that prove you’re qualified for the role.
-This is broken down into different sections, e.g. work experience section, skills section, education section, and more.
+This is broken down into different sections, e.g. what to write in a resume for work experience, skills section, education section, and more.

 In contrast with a cover letter, a resume is more factual and takes a more logical approach towards the job application process.